We enjoy Comporta for the pine-scented wilderness, laid-back beachy vibes, excellent food and gorgeous boutiques.

 Read on to discover our top picks of Boutique Hotels and Villas in Comporta.

 Spatia Comporta offers rooms and villas set in pristine woodland, blending naturally into their surroundings.
-All rooms have a large floor area of more than 40 square metres, using glass and wood to create a smooth flow between indoor and outdoor areas.
-There’s a restaurant, outdoor swimming pool, a bar and shared lounge area.
+All rooms have a large floor area of over 40 square metres, using glass and wood to create a smooth flow between indoor and outdoor spaces.
+There’s a restaurant, an outdoor swimming pool, a bar and a shared lounge area.

 This gorgeous boutique stay offers a two-bedroom villa with an adjacent two room cabin, accommodating up to eight people in total.
 Flor de Arroz is located at the foot of the magnificent rice fields of Comporta in Lagoa Formosa.